Buildings reimagined as a climate solution

 The need to transform the built environment is clear.
 The building sector generates nearly 40 percent of all global carbon emissions.
-As urban populations continue to grow in the coming decades, studies have predicted that another 230 billion square meters of new building stock will be needed by 2060.
+As urban populations continue to grow in the coming decades, studies have predicted that another 230 billion square meters of new building stock will be needed by 2050.

 The central proposition of Urban Sequoia is that the built environment can absorb carbon.
 SOM’s proposal transforms buildings into solutions—radically rethinking how buildings and cities are designed and constructed.
-It is a viable solution that could have a far-reaching impact, with the potential to create a circular economy that absorbs carbon.
+It is a viable approach that could have a far-reaching impact, with the potential to create a circular economy that absorbs carbon.